syedtalaljilani/syedtalaljilani/README.md

 - 🔭 I’m currently working on **Project X**

-- 👨‍💻 All of my projects are available at [syedtalaljilani.netlify.com](www.syedtalaljilani.netlify.com)
+- 👨‍💻 All of my projects are available at <a href="www.syedtalaljilani.netlify.com">syedtalaljilani.netlify.com</a>

 - 💬 Ask me about **Full Stack Web, App, and CyberSecurity**